-• Coursework 60%

-Individual (paper review, discussion and presentation) 20%

-• Group demonstration of implemented computer 40%
+• Coursework • Individual (paper review, discussion and presentation) 20% • Group demonstration of implemented computer • attack 40%

-attack

-service or mechanism

-• Final Exam 40%

 COMP6330 SECURITY AND ONLINE SOCIAL NETWORKS

 Students will learn about social networks and their related security issues.
 For example, the issues of online privacy including tracking, leakage and anonymity.
 There are no required books for this course.
 All material will come from papers from well-established/leading computing technical papers, conferences and journals.
 Students must therefore be comfortable reading technical papers and writing code.
 There are no programming language or operating system requirements: students can choose platforms that they are comfortable with and that can provide the services necessary to complete their required work.